 You have most likely used a DLP projector, whether you know it or not.
 In general, there are three types of projectors on the market today – LED, LCD, and DLP projectors.
-DLP projectors are no doubt one of the most advanced type of projectors out there now.
+DLP projectors are no doubt one of the most advanced types of projectors out there now.

 DLP is short for Digital Light Processing.
 The working principle of DLP is to convert image signals into optical signals by digital processing and projecting the visible-light onto a screen via the projection lens of the device.

 The most important part of a DLP system is a tiny chip named the DMD (Digital Micro-mirror Device), which was invented by an American scientist – Larry Hornback in 1977.
-In the beginning, it was used for printing technology but later it was use with digital imaging technology.
+In the beginning, it was used for printing technology but later it was used with digital imaging technology.
 Seeing that DMD is very easy to provide 16,700,000 different colors and 256 gray-levels, so images are clear and realistic when they use DLP.

 In regard to DLP projectors, they are the most advanced projectors presently.
 One of the advantages of DLP projectors is that they are able to project images on a screen much more clearly than a LED or LCD projector and the images via the processing of DLP technology are brighter and more realistic.